 The Foundation hosted a well-attended awards presentation in DC in November.
 The Doolittle Award was presented in two different venues to the 1st Fighter Wing, this year’s recipient: The first was at our Annual Awards Banquet, and the second at their home station, Joint Base Langley-Eustis, VA.
 Those in attendance at the DC banquet were thoroughly entertained by our Spaatz award recipient Mr. Sherman N. Mullin, an engineer and executive who led Lockheed’s Skunk Works before his retirement.
 We also honored Lt Gen (ret) Jack Hudson, recently retired Executive Director of the National Museum of the Air Force, with the Holley award for his lengthy and successful leadership of the Museum’s airpower outreach.

-Continuing our initiative from last year’s website upgrade, we made a strong effort to expand our outreach, and achieved over 20% growth in all of our current channels: e-mail, Twitter, and Facebook.
+Building on our recent website upgrade, we made a strong effort to expand our presence, and achieved over 40% total growth in all the different channels of e-mail, newsletter, Twitter, and Facebook.
 This seems to be paying off with increased membership in the Associate (online) category.
-We have developed an ambitious slate of ideas to increase diversity of content and pace of update on the website, and your Board will be considering the best ways to economically but effectively accelerate the expansion your dedicated Foundation staff has led over the last couple of years.
+Our membership now stands at 1130, a 13% gain over the past three years.

 President and Chairman of the Board